 Wiley Barbour has been involved with the Greenhouse Gas Management Institute since its founding and serves as Director of the MRV Hub Program and is a software evaluator.
 He is an expert in climate change mitigation policy, emission inventory development, verification, and environmental markets.
 Wiley has 25 years of experience providing technical and policy support to corporations, government agencies, and nonprofits on issues related to air pollution, greenhouse gas (GHG) emissions, corporate climate change strategy, offset project development, and sustainability analysis.

 Cheryl is a trained Meteorological Technician with over 10 years of experience in climate change negotiations.
-Prior to working at the MRV Hub, she worked as a Conservation Officer, leading the implementation of climate change-related projects, particularly supporting sectors such as water in an effort to improve and enhance climate resilience.
+Before working at the MRV Hub, she worked as a Conservation Officer, leading the implementation of climate change-related projects, particularly supporting sectors such as water in an effort to improve and enhance climate resilience.
 Cheryl believes that for Small Island Developing States, working in a more cohesive and coordinated manner is key to the successful implementation of the Paris Agreement.

-Cheryl possesses a Master's in Project Management from the Florida Institute of Technology which has equipped her with the requisite skills to successfully lead the implementation of projects inclusive of St. Kitts and Nevis Second National Communications, BUR1, Technology Needs Assessment (TNA), and NDC.
+Cheryl possesses a Master's in Project Management from the Florida Institute of Technology, which has equipped her with the requisite skills to successfully lead the implementation of projects inclusive of St. Kitts and Nevis Second National Communications, BUR1, Technology Needs Assessment (TNA), and NDC.
 In her free time, she enjoys spending time in her vegetable backyard garden and supports the farm-to-table concept.

 Ryan is a Program Manager at the Greenhouse Gas Management Institute (GHGMI) with the Caribbean Cooperative Measurement, Reporting and Verification Hub (MRV Hub).
 He supports the development of tools and guidance documents for GHG Inventories and MRV Systems and assists regional capacity-building initiatives as a mentor/instructor teaching the 2006 IPCC Guidelines.
 Ryan also supports the MRV Hub Project Director in the execution of the MRV Hub’s technical activities and management functions and is dedicated and passionate about working to improve the technical capacity of regional experts in the fields of GHG Inventories and FTC (Finance, Technology Transfer and Capacity Building).